scriptrdotio/libraries/scripts/myfox/README.md

 # myfox connector
 ## About myfox
 [myfox](http://www.getmyfox.com/) is one of the market leaders in smart home and home automation.
-They provide a large variety of products, among which smart cameras, alarms and thermostats Myfox device's data and services are exposed to developers as REST APIs.
+They provide a large variety of products, among which smart cameras, alarms and thermostats.
+Myfox device's data and services are exposed to developers as REST APIs.
 ## Purpose of the scriptr.io connector for myfox
 The connector simplifies how scriptr.io's developers can leverage myfox's APIs from within their scripts, by providing